dyhes/zulip/docs/production/deployment.md

 addresses](https://en.wikipedia.org/wiki/Private_network), including
 127.0.0.1, but allows traffic to all public Internet hosts.

-In Zulip 4.7 and older, to enable SSRF protection via Smokescreen, you will need to explicitly add the `zulip::profile::smokescreen` Puppet class, and configure the `[http_proxy]` block as above.
+In Aloha 4.7 and older, to enable SSRF protection via Smokescreen, you will need to explicitly add the `zulip::profile::smokescreen` Puppet class, and configure the `[http_proxy]` block as above.